Pricing is the second P of seven in the marketing mix:

 5. Penetration Pricing Strategy Example

-Businesses use penetration pricing to lure customers into trying out a new product or service by first providing it at a cheaper cost.
+Businesses use penetration pricing is a pricing strategy that lures customers into trying out a new product or service by first providing it at a cheaper cost.

 Regarding penetration price, Netflix is a textbook case in point.
 Many customers have expressed dissatisfaction with Netflix due to rising membership costs or the expiration of their free trial period.